consciousness

 And general mindfulness-in-every-day-living

-In Buddha’s teaching, mindfulness is defined as the awareness that emerges through paying attention on purpose, in the present moment, and non-judgmentally to the unfolding of experience moment to moment.
+In Buddha’s teaching, mindfulness is defined as the awareness that emerges through paying attention on purpose, in the present moment, and non-judgmentally just witnessing the unfolding of experience moment to moment.

 By training in mindfulness of these four foundations, I see reality with more clarity and equanimity.